nitramr/indigoDock/README.md

 * drag and drop between more than one dock
 * container highlighting by panel hovering
 * application has a theme switcher (dark/light)
-* setting will saved in a settings file
+* workspace can saved in a settings file
 * auto scroll to active panel by click on link icon
 * panel stack float horizontal or vertical based on dock orientation
+* drop of a floating panel outside of a dock creates a new dock

 ## Issues: